xRiskLab/fisher-scoring/README.md

 - `max_iter`: Maximum number of iterations for the algorithm.
 - `information`: Type of information matrix to use ('expected' or 'observed').
 - `use_bias`: Include a bias term in the model.
+- `significance`: Significance level for computing confidence intervals.
 - `verbose`: Enable verbose output.

+**Methods:**
+- `fit(X, y)`: Fit the model to the data.
+- `predict(X)`: Predict target labels for input data.
+- `predict_proba(X)`: Predict class probabilities for input data.
+- `summary(class_idx)`: Get a summary of model parameters, standard errors, p-values, and confidence intervals for a specific class.
+- `display_summary(class_idx)`: Display a summary of model parameters, standard errors, p-values, and confidence intervals for a specific class.

-The algorithm is in a beta version and may require further testing and optimization.
+The algorithm is in a beta version and may require further testing and optimization to speed up matrix operations.

 ### Fisher Scoring Focal Loss Regression